What Buying Signals Appear Before an Event Even Starts?

 Making the Shift From Logistics Countdown to Intelligence Operation

-Companies that treat pre-event data as forward intelligence know which accounts are mobilizing.
-Those companies know which stakeholders to prioritize.
-Those companies know what sessions to be in.
-Those companies know where revenue opportunity is forming before anyone picks up a badge.
-Those companies' post-event review answers a more useful question.
-The question is not "how many leads did we get."
-The question is "did we activate and advance the buying committees we identified before the event began."
+The post-event review answers a more useful question.
+The post-event review is not about “how many leads did we get.”
+The post-event review asks whether teams activated and advanced buying committees identified before the event began.
 The intelligence is there.
 The intelligence has always been there.
-The page instructs readers to put it to work.
+The intent is to put the intelligence to work.